The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Due to the ongoing COVID-19 pandemic, we may unfortunately need to withdraw a tour that is currently confirmed to operate and we therefore reserve the right to cancel your booking.
 We would always do our utmost to give you plenty of notice should we have to do this.
 Selected elements of this tour, including local attractions and restaurants, may change at late notice.
 Please ensure you have valid insurance cover before you travel.

-We fly from London direct to Lima and transfer to our hotel.
+We fly from London to Lima and transfer to our hotel.
 Dinner is not included tonight but your tour leader can point out eating options if required.

 Transfer Time = 45m